wiperS200/Cs2C/README.md

 ## License

 This code is licensed under AGPL-3.0.
-See LICENSE file.
 See `LICENSE`.